 It’s the time of year when predictions about the new year abound.
 And while the fabrication and manufacturing industry may not be subject to the rapid change or massive ups and downs of other sectors, there are still trends set to influence them over the coming year.
 Last week, we took a look at general areas of growth and the potential effects of the current manufacturing labor shortage on the year ahead.
-Today, we’ll cover how tariffs and trade, along with trends in technology, may impact the metal fabrication and manufacturing industries in 2019.
+Today, we’ll cover how tariffs and trade, along with trends in technology, may impact the outlook for metal fabrication and manufacturing industries in 2019.

 The Impact of Tariffs and Trade on Metal Fabrication Companies

 When Donald Trump enacted tariffs of 25% on steel and 10% on aluminum last March, it sent shockwaves rippling through the manufacturing community.
 These tariffs then resulted in the affected countries placing tariffs on US-made goods.
 This back-and-forth is generally referred to as the start of a “trade war,” something the vast majority of economists believe to be a no-win situation for everyone involved.